 Since our space is small the performances are especially intimate.

-Our doors open at 7:00pm and our shows start at 8:00pm.
-We request that you arrive early in order not to disturb the performances.
+Our doors open at 7:00pm and our shows start after 8:00pm, unless otherwise noted.
+We request that you arrive early in order to not disturb the performances.
 We look forward to having you join us in our Living Room!